JYC11/d4p-bookstore/README.md

 3. Install dj-database-url > a way to parse database url env variables and automatically convert to proper configuration format
 4. Install heroku CLI and sign up to heroku

+I didn't actually deploy to heroku because I wanted to move on to API based projects.
+I want to deploy those.
+This project was to learn docker, postgres, various security stuff and a more detailed review of django.